 Minneapolis Research & Development Center and Cargill Food Innovation Center

 The Minneapolis Research & Development Center and the Cargill Food Innovation Center, both located in Plymouth, Minnesota, United States, are the North American hub of Cargill’s global network of food and ingredient research and technology centers.
+Nearby in the Minneapolis metro area, Cargill’s Engineering R&D Lab supports process and product development with an integrated pilot lab for small-batch production and testing.
 This network provides access to deep technical expertise across Cargill’s broad portfolio of ingredients and food systems, as well as to experts in key disciplines, such as sensory science, culinary based-product development and analytical and data analysis.

 A place to collaborate directly with Cargill experts